Strengthening endemic country capacity to advance new treatments

 Conducting clinical trials on neglected diseases means that research must often be conducted in some of the most remote areas of the world, where there is little infrastructure of any kind, let alone health infrastructure.
 In some areas, there can also be a risk of political instability.
 While carrying out clinical research at international standards of quality in such conditions is possible, it requires considerable effort to ensure adequate infrastructure, well trained staff, as well as specialized ethics committees, and well-functioning regulatory authorities are in place.

-Training to support R&D efforts in disease-endemic countries.
 Trained staff are needed to carry out GCP compliant trials.
 Training is important not just at the start of a trial, but is a continuous process which involves upgrading existing skill-sets and training new staff members.
 From external consultants to experienced trial site staff, the sharing of better practice principles helps to motivate teams working in difficult field conditions.
-In 2016, 628 people were trained across the LEAP, HAT and CCRP platforms.

 In 2018, 565 people were trained across the Filarial network, the CCRP, LEAP, and HAT platforms.